SeedTactics/fms-insight/docs/mazak.md

 machine cycles, etc.) in the `c:\Mazak\FMS\Log` directory.
 Once enabled, FMS Insight will automatically find any log entries from this directory.

+To enable, go to the `c:\Mazak\FMS` directory.
+Rename the file `log-parameters.ini.sample` to `log-parameters.ini` and restart the Mazak Palletech software.
+The `log-parameters.ini` file contains settings for the path to use and how often to delete, but FMS Insight works fine with the default settings.
+If you want, you can change the log directory in `log-parameters.ini` and then specify the same folder in the FMS Insight server configuration file.

+## Load Instructions

+Finally, one parameter must be changed.
+Open the Mazak Palletech software, go to the parameter edit screen, select `X`, and scroll to the setting `X-31`.
+Set the `X-31` setting from 0 to 1.
+This setting will cause CSV files describing the current load and unload operation at the load station to be output to the `c:\Mazak\FMS\LDS` directory.
+FMS Insight monitors this directory and uses the CSV files to display the parts being loaded and unloaded from each pallet at the load station.

 ## Simulation Lab

 The Mazak Palletech cell controller software has a great ability to be run in a